rk45atgithub/jenkins-demo/README.md

 # jenkins-demo
-Repo for Jenkins hands on
+Repo for Jenkins hands on - updated